kundankumar-35/Credit-Card-Fraud-Detection-with-Logistic-Regression/README.md

 ## 📌 Project Overview

-This project focuses on detecting fraudulent credit card transactions using Logistic Regression.
+This repository provides a step-by-step workflow for detecting fraudulent credit card transactions using Logistic Regression.
+The challenge lies in the highly imbalanced data—fraudulent transactions make up a tiny fraction of total transactions.
+To tackle this, we apply data balancing techniques and thorough feature engineering.
-Fraud detection is challenging due to the highly imbalanced dataset (fraudulent transactions are extremely rare compared to legitimate ones).
-To overcome this, techniques like undersampling were applied to improve the model’s ability to correctly identify fraud.

 ---